Home >> Industrial products >> Poor man's ginseng-Dang Shen

 In food supplements and in TCM herbal mixtures, dried Codonopsis root decoction is usually advised preventative at levels of 5-10 grams per adult person per day.
 If the dry root or root powder is consumed entirely, then a dosage of 3-5 grams is comparable.

-For therapeutic effects, dry Codonopsis root is given at high dosage of 15-30 grams per day or in specific cases even as high as 60 grams of dried root per day.
+Often dry Codonopsis root is given at a high dosage of 15-30 grams per day or in specific cases even as high as 60 grams of dried root per day.

 Contra-indications